supermeap123/SplinterTreev4/README.md

 - **Automatic Database Initialization**: Schema is automatically applied on bot startup

 ### Special Capabilities
-- **Vision Processing**: Direct image analysis with compatible models
+- **Enhanced Vision Processing**: All models can now process and respond to images, with descriptions provided for non-vision models
 - **Context Management**: Per-channel message history with configurable window size
 - **Cross-Model Context**: Models can see and reference each other's responses
 - **File Processing**: Automatic content extraction from text files